comprehensive care plan

 "should have a regular structured review.
 For adults this should be at least yearly and with their GP or a specialist.
 For children this should also be at least yearly, and be with a specialist."

 You should be offered a regular review with either your GP or your specialist (depending on how your epilepsy is).
 The review should look at your epilepsy, how it is managed and your care plan.
 It should also include leisure and lifestyle issues, and be an opportunity for you to discuss any other issues that are important to you at that time.
-We have produced a letter supporting your right to a structured yearly review.
-You can present this letter, which was written by the chief executive of Epilepsy Society, to your healthcare professional.
+See more about things to consider at your yearly review.

 If your epilepsy is not well controlled, your doctor may suggest that a referral would be helpful.
 This might be to a specialist in secondary care (hospital) or tertiary care (a specialist hospital) to help improve your epilepsy management.
 They may also suggest that a referral to other support services might be helpful, such as to an occupational therapist.